Making your interview dynamic

 When you have very complex business rules that are reflected in the template

-file, it is appropriate to move away from small mako
+file, it is appropriate to move away from small mako blocks inside the

 template or attachment block.
 However, replacing complex logic with long code